adenzil/site-tag/README.md

-# close_tab
+# Site tag
-a chrome extension to close a tab after a specific interval of time
+a chrome extension to manage bookmarks